rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryRansomware.md

 - The investigationenablement subcommand takes no arguments.
 - Returns RansomwareInvestigationEnablementReply.
-### investigationworkloadscannedcount
-Get the total number of times that Radar has scanned a workload.

-- There is a single argument of type System.String.
-- Returns RansomwareInvestigationWorkloadScannedCountReply.
 ### overallinvestigationsummary
 Overall ransomware investigation summary.

 - There is a single argument of type System.Int32.
 - Returns OverallRansomwareInvestigationSummary.
-### pendinginvestigationresultscount
-Get information about workloads passing through the Radar pipeline.

-- The pendinginvestigationresultscount subcommand takes no arguments.
-- Returns PendingEvaluationResultsReply.
 ### processedinvestigationworkloadcount
 Get the number of workloads that have passed through the Radar pipeline in the past 24 hours.

 - The processedinvestigationworkloadcount subcommand takes no arguments.
 - Returns ProcessedRansomwareInvestigationWorkloadCountReply.
-### protectedinvestigationworkloadcount
-Get the total number of workloads protected by Radar.

-- The protectedinvestigationworkloadcount subcommand takes no arguments.
-- Returns ProtectedRansomwareInvestigationWorkloadCountReply.
 ### result
 Result of the Ransomware Investigation.